tbfe-de/mc-cppfor-ex/clock-08/README.md

 Here is an overview of what has been implemented from the TODO-s of the previous step:

-## General Topic – Code Robustness

-Some changes with the intend to "improve the overall code quality" have been made, covering the following main areas:

-- Readability/understandability of the source code itself by adding comments, e.g. more clearly describing the purpose of the various `UpDownCounter` constructors.

-- Robustness has been improved by:
-  - "Precondition Checking", like catching potential USAGE errors early (e.g. whether a start value is given to the constructor that is already outside the limits within the counter can operate.
-  - "Postcondition Checking", like catching potential IMPLEMENTATION error that led to counter value outside the allowed range.

-(For details do a side by side compare of the header and implementation files.)

 ## General Topic – Exceptions

 In `appl.cpp` various ways to throw exceptions are